-The Granite Falls Heritage Partnership will bring the story of Andrew J. Volstead’s legislative legacy to the public through exhibits and programming, showcasing the anniversaries of Volstead’s National Prohibition Enforcement Act of 1919 and the Capper-Volstead Agricultural Cooperatives Act of 1922.
+The Granite Falls Heritage Partnership was formed to bring the story of Andrew J. Volstead’s legislative legacy to the public through exhibits and programming, showcasing the anniversaries of Volstead’s National Prohibition Enforcement Act of 1919 and the Capper-Volstead Agricultural Cooperatives Act of 1922.

-Through a partnership grant from the Minnesota Historical Society , this committee is working to plan events, exhibits and marketing for the 100 anniversaries of Volstead’s important legislation .
-Another goal is to sustain the Volstead House Museum with regular opening hours and programming.
+Through a partnership grant from the Minnesota Historical Society , this committee is working to plan events, exhibits and marketing for the 100 anniversaries of Volstead’s important legislation . .
 This program has been financed in part with funds provided by the State of Minnesota through the Minnesota Historical Society from the Arts & Cultural Heritage Fund.